Kaushik-chetan/springboot-jersey-mongodb/README.md

 2. create colletion with name customer_db.

-3.create documents (customer records).
+3. Create documents (customer records).

 [mongo db configuration are already specified in application.properties.]

-4.Go to AppMain class and run the class.
+4. Go to AppMain class and run the class.

-5.access customer api at localhost:8080.
+5. Access customer api at localhost:8080.